antagonist13/angular-test-password/README.md

 # Features

-Routing between tabs: Navigate through different sections of the form seamlessly.
+**Routing between tabs**: Navigate through different sections of the form seamlessly.
-User-friendly form: Easy-to-fill-out form with a clean and intuitive design.
+**User-friendly form**: Easy-to-fill-out form with a clean and intuitive design.
-Data validation: Ensures that all required fields are correctly filled out before submission.
+**Data validation**: Ensures that all required fields are correctly filled out before submission.
-Template masks with ngx-mask: Utilizes ngx-mask for input masking, providing a better user experience.
+**Template masks with ngx-mask**: Utilizes ngx-mask for input masking, providing a better user experience.